Functions

 Time and Date Functions

-Time and date functions operate on the timestamp type.
+Time and date functions operate on timestamp types.

-All functions returning the current time, such as NOW, TODAY, and TIMEZONE, will only be computed once per SQL statement, regardless of how many times they appear.
+All functions that return the current time, such as NOW, TODAY, and TIMEZONE, are calculated only once in a SQL statement, no matter how many times they appear.

 NOW